Yara-Gimu/Zubdat-Al-Mubara/README.md

 An AI-powered platform that automatically generates concise football match highlight videos by detecting key events such as goals and cards — saving users the time of watching full matches.

+**🚀 Live Demo:** [Experience the AI on Hugging Face Spaces](https://huggingface.co/spaces/yuributterfly/Zubdat-Al-Mubara) *(Serverless Docker Deployment)*

 ---

 ## 🚀 Project Overview

-- **AI backend:** Python scripts leveraging OpenAI's Whisper model for speech-to-text to extract commentary and detect key events.
+- **AI Backend:** Python scripts leveraging OpenAI's Whisper model for speech-to-text to extract commentary and detect key events.
+- **Cloud Architecture (New!):** Containerized the entire AI application using **Docker** and deployed it seamlessly to **Hugging Face Spaces**.
+Established a scalable, serverless architecture that handles heavy video processing and FFmpeg dependencies automatically.
 - **Frontend:** A simple website built with HTML, CSS, and JavaScript to present the generated video summaries.
 - The platform produces **highlight videos only** — no text-based summaries are generated.